 - Loan Type Student loans

 Student loan calculator

-We strive to help you finance your higher education
+They strive to help you finance your higher education

-In order to apply for a student loan or bursary with NSFAS you must provide us with your identity document or birth certificate, a copy of your most recent academic results or matric certificate, a doctors certificate for disabled students, proof of income for parent or parents and, if deceased a death certificate.
+In order to apply for a student loan or bursary with NSFAS you must provide them with your identity document or birth certificate, a copy of your most recent academic results or matric certificate, a doctors certificate for disabled students, proof of income for parent or parents and, if deceased a death certificate.

 Apply for funding from anywhere in the country